otrv4/otrv4/otrv4.md

 knowledge of the application network stack) should define a known shared session state from the higher-level protocol as `phi`, as well as include the values imposed by this specification.
-Notice that the inclusion of the query message or the whitespace tag depends of the mode the protocol is initialized.
-In the case of OTRv4-only and OTRv4-only modes, these values are not included.
+Notice that the inclusion of the query message or the whitespace tag depends on the mode the protocol is initialized.
+In the case of OTRv4-standalone and OTRv4-interactive-only modes, these values are not included.

-Note that varible lenght fields are encoded as DATA.
+Note that varible length fields are encoded as DATA.

 ```
   session identifier mandated by the OTRv4 spec = sender and receiver's instance